TrustedKeep/gocryptfs/Documentation/MANPAGE.md

 Applies to: all actions that ask for a password.

+BUG: In `-extpass -X`, the `-X` will be interpreted as `--X`.
+Please use `-extpass=-X` to prevent that.
+See **Dash duplication** in the **BUGS** section for details.

 #### -fido2 DEVICE_PATH
 Use a FIDO2 token to initialize and unlock the filesystem.
 Use "fido2-token -L" to obtain the FIDO2 token device path.
+For linux, "fido2-tools" package is needed.

 Applies to: all actions that ask for a password.

 #### -masterkey string
-Use a explicit master key specified on the command line or, if the special value "stdin" is used, read the masterkey from stdin, instead of reading the config file and asking for the decryption password.
+Use an explicit master key specified on the command line or, if the special value "stdin" is used, read the masterkey from stdin, instead of reading the config file and asking for the decryption password.